Chovin/Dumb-Cogs/README.md

 # Dumb-Cogs

-Various cogs of various uses and themes.
+Various cogs (modules) of various uses and themes for the [Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot) project.
 Some may be more opinionated and specialized than others.

 ## Installation